 As mentioned in a previous article, in my youth I had three great sporting heroes: Muhammed Ali, Bobby Fischer and Franz Beckenbauer.
 Nobody else came close to them.
 Fischer, of course, was the American chess legend, a man who took down the Soviet chess hegemony all by himself; and Beckenbauer was the most sublime football player Germany has ever produced.

 This time Lionel moved deftly out of the way, but delivered three blows himself, one to the head and two to the body.
 The West Indian lay on the ground.
 When he stumbled to his feet, Lionel once again calmly repeated his admonition: “Look, I really don’t want to hurt you too much.”
-After a third failed punch, and a hefty body-blow by Lionel, the aggressor finally gave up and slunk away.
+After a further failed punch, and a hefty body-blow by Lionel, the aggressor finally gave up and slunk away.

-I wanted to become like Lionel, and he did his utmost to make this possible.
+I wanted to become like Lionel, and he did his utmost to make this happen.
 There was extensive training in jabs, which involved him dropping a coin and me trying to grab it in mid-air.
 I became very good at this and retain the fast reflexes to this day.
 He also taught me how to anticipate punches and move my head out of the way.
-And of course, we had a heavy boxing bag on which I strengthened my punches.
+And of course, we had a heavy boxing bag, on which I strengthened my punches.

 I tried desperately to emulate Muhammed Ali’s style.
 I was skinny and underweight, but could come nowhere close to the speed and agility of the heavyweight boxer.
 I floated like a beetle and stung like a gnat.
-And interestingly, our college bouts went over three rounds, at two minutes per round.
+Our college bouts went over three rounds, at two minutes per round.
 I found that exhausting, and could not imagine how heavyweight boxers manage fifteen rounds at three minutes each.
 And that in sweltering heat and humidity, as in Manilla or Zaire.

 We had a lot of fun in our bouts.
 Most ended in draws, and nobody really hurt anyone.
 Until one day when I was pitted against Vernon.
 He came from another college, and I was not impressed by his exceedingly cautious and defensive style.
 So I went after him aggressively.
 I threw a flurry of punches, none of which connected, and suddenly found myself sitting on the canvas, bleeding from my nose.
-Vernon was kneeling next to me saying: “Why didn’t you defend yourself?”
+Vernon was kneeling next to me, saying: “Why didn’t you defend yourself?”

 The point was that, before the match, some evil soul had told Vernon that I was a great boxer, really dangerous.
 Hence his initial caution.
 And when he stuck out, he expected me to take counter-measures, which of course I didn’t.
-I became friends with Vernen and he became my new trainer.
+I became friends with Vernon, and he became my new trainer.